Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

-Adding values that follow the curves of the and follows the elements of shading makes the simple contour of the tulip look realistic as if it is jumping off of the drawing surface.
+Adding values that follow the tulip curves and following the elements of shading makes the simple contour of the tulip look realistic as if it is jumping off the drawing surface.

 You can see the full drawing tutorial of this tulip by visiting How To Draw A Tulip – Drawing Tutorials.

 Hard Edge – a hard edge is where two tones create a more defined appearance.
-These tones separate the subject you are drawing from another subject overlapping it or the negative space behind the subject.
+These tones separate the subject you are drawing from another subject overlapping it or the subject’s negative space.

-Soft edge – is when the soft value changes create a gentle curve which creates a shadow edge.
+Soft edge – is when the soft value changes create a gentle curve, making a shadow edge.

-The drawing below shows you an example of how I used a hard edge and a soft edge to draw the old water can.
+The drawing below shows you how I used a hard edge and a soft edge to draw the old water can.

-How To Apply Tone – Always follow the curve of an object when you are applying tone with your graphite pencil.
+How To Apply Tone – Always follow an object’s curve when you are applying tone with your graphite pencil.